iaiu2142/BC210203055-NLP_Chatbot/README.md

 ### 5. Connect Dialogflow

 - Open Dialogflow CX
-- Import the ZIP from `/dialogflow-agent/NLP-PharmaBot.zip`
+- Import the ZIP from `/dialogflow agent [Pharma Bot]/NLP-PharmaBot-agent`
-- Set fulfillment URL to your webhook (e.g., using `ngrok` or `localtunnel`)
+- Set fulfillment URL to your webhook (e.g., using `ngrok`)

 ---